 This little beauty has got tons of features for you even at such a cheap price.
 It is perfect for sleepover parties owing to its four blades that have a protective set of frames and super bright LED lights.
 The drone has an LI-Po battery installed allowing you to fly uninterruptedly for a while.
 The flight time is 9 minutes but it takes almost 40 minutes for the battery to charge up.
 You can fly the drone up to 350 feet so, while that range is friendlier for indoor use, it can head outside for a good distance, too.
 That’s why it is so much popular amongst indoor flying lovers.

 - Bright LED Lights

-The speeds of the 818 Hornet are similar to most other drones from Altair drones, the three different settings are of different experience levels, so if you are new to flying drone, try the slowest speed for greater control and then move on to a faster speed.
+The speeds of the 818 Hornet are similar to most other drones from Altair drones, the three different settings are of different experience levels, so if you are new to flying drones, try the slowest speed for greater control and then move on to a faster speed.

 Even with this model, Altair Aerial has proven that they are one of the best drone manufacturers, especially with the cooperation of UDI.

-- 150m long range
+- 150m long-range

 - Altitude hold mode

 - One Key Return to Home